The House That Moved: Original building

 The house was built in the late Middle Ages, likely between 1420 and 1460, and was located at 16 Edmund Street, on the corner with Frog Street, probably for a wealthy merchant.
-This age makes it one of the oldest private dwellings in Devon, and may be one of the oldest in Europe.
+This age makes it one of the oldest private dwellings in Devon.

 Edmund Street was previously the main road from Exeter's West Gate to the Old Exe Bridge, and most of the currently visible old bridge was excavated during the demolition of Edmund and Frog Streets.
 The church on the bridge, the ruins of which are still clearly visible, including the tower, was St. Edmund's church, which was on Edmund Street.

 The house is half-timbered, with each floor jettied and projecting out further than the floor below, which was a common feature at the time.
 The first floor overhangs by 1 ft 11 in on two sides of the building.

-It was built with three stories and a cockloft, and had the West wall made of Heavitree stone.
+It was built with three stories and a cockloft and had the West wall made of Heavitree stone.
 There was a single room on the ground floor and first floor, but two separate chambers on the second floor, with all floors being approximately equal height of around 7 ft 6 in high.
 This pattern seems to have been popular in the city centre, especially on corner plots, although this is the only surviving example.
 At some point twin dormers were added to the cockloft, which can be seen in photographs of the building whilst at Edmund Street, as can a porch extension on front of the building with a shopfront.
 Photographs from that time also show the walls rendered, with all the beams covered.

 Notable features of the house include one and two-light windows with traceried cinquefoil heads, and diagonal dragon beams and curved headed posts which carry the projecting corners.